 How Do You Smooth Out a Bumpy Wall?

 Smoothing out a bumpy wall is most effectively done through sanding.
-We will explain how to choose your sandpaper, clean the wall, and smooth it.
+We will explain how to choose your fine grit sandpaper, clean the wall, and smooth surface.

-Common walls that require sanding are plaster, textured, concrete, and previously painted walls.
+Common walls that require sanding are plaster walls, textured walls, concrete walls, and previously painted walls.
 This is because these materials are often bumpy or uneven and paint does not stick well.

 How To Sand Walls Before Painting: A Professionals Guide